-With this increase in volume comes an increase in need to determine a way to manage it.
-Subsequently a wealth of data management techniques, tools, vendors, careers, have emerged to support this need.
+With this increase in volume comes an increase in the need to determine a way to manage it.
+Subsequently, a wealth of data management techniques, tools, vendors, and careers, have emerged to support this need.

 To better help your business achieve effective data management, it is necessary to first understand what exactly is data management and how it can become beneficial for your organization.